APZConservationResearch/Training-and-management/README.md

 Assiniboine Park Conservancy is committed to "cultivate a culture of inclusivity that embraces diversity in all its forms including race, ethnicity, gender and sexual orientation;
 grow a workforce that reflects the wonderfully diverse community we serve; and nurture a sense of community within our Park that makes all feel welcome, accepted and comfortable to be themselves.

-Members and contributors of the APZ Conservation and Research Github page will uphold these commitments of APC and will abide by the following:
+Members and contributors of the APZ Conservation and Research Github will uphold these commitments of APC and will abide by the following:
 * All communication should be appropriate for a professional and diverse audience.
 * Harrasment of any kind is not tolerated, including but not limited to; offensive comments related to gender, sexual orientation, physical appearance, body size, race, and religion
 * Sexual language and imagery is not appropriate at any time.